Rumen Radev: Family and personal life

 Radev joined the Bulgarian Communist Party in the 1980s.
 He later stated that his primary reason for joining the party had been so that he would be deployed to fly in a supersonic jet, but also added that he was not ashamed of his past and was proud of the things he did.
 He left the party in 1990, when a newly enacted law forbade members of the country's armed forces from being members of political parties.
 He has not been a member of any political parties since and his candidacy in the 2016 elections was supported by an independent initiative committee affiliated with the Bulgarian Socialist Party, rather than by a formal nomination by any party.

 Radev has two children from his first marriage to Ginka Radeva, which ended in a divorce in 2014: a daughter Darina, born in 2001 and a son Georgi, born in 2003.
 He later married Desislava Gencheva, who was previously married to the BSP MP Georgi Svilenski.
 Apart from Bulgarian, Radev is also fluent in Russian, German and English.
-Radev's father died on 6 April 2020.
+Radev's father died on 3 April 2020.

+Radev is a member of the Bulgarian Orthodox Church.
+He stated his support for the efforts of the Bulgarian church to introduce religious education in Bulgarian schools and declared that "the support of the Bulgarian Orthodox Church and the spiritual well-being of the faithful remains the first priority for the State".
+Radev also expressed his admiration for Pope Francis, calling him "the voice of the weak and the underprivileged".